Lunthn/Lunthn/README.md

 # ⚙ Nathan Lupke

 <p align="left">Hi!
-My name is Nathan and I am a second-year IT student at Hogeschool Windesheim, specializing in Software Engineering.
+My name is Nathan and I am an IT student at Hogeschool Windesheim, specializing in Software Engineering.
 I have a strong passion for everything related to programming, with a particular focus on web development.
 I enjoy creating clean, efficient, and scalable applications, always looking for ways to improve my skills and stay up to date with the latest technologies.</p

 <p align="left" text-decoration: none;>
   <a href="https://www.linkedin.com/in/nathanlupke" style="text-decoration: none;" target="_blank">